-Description: It’s back!
-This is the LIDAR-Lite v3, a compact, high-performance optical distance measurement sensor from Garmin™.
+It's back!
+This is the LIDAR-Lite v3, a compact optical distance measurement sensor from Garmin™.
 When space and weight requirements are tight, the LIDAR-Lite v3 soars.
 The LIDAR-Lite v3 is the ideal solution for drone, robot or unmanned vehicle applications.

 This easy-to-use 40-meter laser-based optical ranging sensor has all the core features that made the LIDAR-Lite v2 so popular.
 Small in form and light in weight with low power consumption of less than 130mA during an acquisition.
 And it’s user-configurable so you can adjust between accuracy, operating range and measurement time.

 Each LIDAR-Lite v3 features an edge-emitting, 905nm (1.3 watts), single-stripe laser transmitter, 4 m Radian x 2 m Radian beam divergence, and an optical aperture of 12.5mm.
 The third version of the LIDAR-Lite still operates at 5V DC with a current consumption rate of <100mA at continuous operation.
 On top of everything else, the LIDAR-Lite is user-configurable, allowing adjustment between accuracy, operating range and measurement time.
 It can be interfaced via I2C or PWM with the included 200mm accessory cable.

 Note: CLASS 1 LASER PRODUCT CLASSIFIED EN/IEC 60825-1 2014.
 This product is in conformity with performance standards for laser products under 21 CFR 1040, except with respect to those characteristics authorized by Variance Number FDA-2016-V-2943 effective September 27, 2016.

 This skill defines how difficult the soldering is on a particular product.
 It might be a couple simple solder joints, or require special reflow tools.